ritchieng/fractional_differencing_gpu/README.md

     - `d`: fractional differencing value, 0 means no differencing, above 1 means integer differencing, and anything between 0 to 1 is fractional differencing.
     - `floor`: minimum value to ignore for fixed window fractional differencing.

-Take note that your dataframe (`df_raw`) is required to have an index such that it's from lag k (oldest time) to lag 0 (latest time) from top to the bottom of the dataframe accordingly for this function to work appropriately
+Take note that your dataframe (`df_raw`) is required to have an index such that it's from lag k (oldest time) to lag 0 (latest time) from top to the bottom of the dataframe accordingly for this function to work appropriately.
+We will implement auto-fixes moving forward, but just take in the mean time.

 **GPU implementation**